 Using the Safeguarding Referral Form will ensure that you capture the necessary information.
 This must be completed on the day of the incident or within 24 hours.
 If the referral form is not used, the document provided must be legible, clearly dated and signed and include detailed description of the incident, what exactly happened, when and where, how and who was involved, names of witnesses, and exactly what was said.
 It is crucial that when writing up you stick to the facts, using the individual's own words.
 Where possible always record the child or adult at risk's wishes.

 Guidance for Dealing with a Discourse (2 of 2)

-- Staff recognise signs of abuse - Incident between participants during a session - Safeguarding concerns from within the local community
+- Child or adult at risk makes a disclosure - Staff recognise signs of abuse - Incident between participants during a session - Safeguarding concerns from within the local community